 It’s always worth running through tutorials, for the cash reward if nothing else; this one teaches you how to attack ground targets with rockets and bombs.

 With the Chaika in service, hit “To Battle” again to repeat the whole “shoot the red things” process.
-Just before you start, on the initial map screen, when you have the I-153 selected, let’s get it tooled up.
-Click where it says “Without load” under “Secondary weapons”, and you should have the option to fit either rockets or bombs; I quite like rockets myself, you can always fire them at other planes as well as tanks (you’ll probably miss, they’re terribly inaccurate, but it’s a bit of fun), but pick whichever you liked best in the Assault Plane tutorial.
-Then click “Default” under “Offensive 7.62mm belts” to load a different type of ammunition:
+Once you’ve researched upgrades (see next tutorial) you can click where it says “Without load” under “Secondary weapons”, and fit either rockets or bombs; I quite like rockets myself, you can always fire them at other planes as well as tanks (you’ll probably miss, they’re terribly inaccurate, but it’s a bit of fun).
+You can also click “Default” under “Offensive 7.62mm belts” to load a different type of ammunition once researched:

 We’ll go into a bit more detail about ammunition later, as a rule of thumb you can’t go far wrong with omni-purpose.